Charlessciedel/Triangletracker/README.md

 | Digits value is less than one        |       0    |           Invalid entry  |

+##  Known Bugs

+all alphabets cannot be keyed in except E
 ### Technologies used
 * CSS
 * HTML